 The division comprises Cerulean, the Group's quality control, testing and analytical instrumentation business and Molins Tobacco Machinery, which designs, manufactures and services secondary tobacco processing machinery.

-Cerulean, based in Milton Keynes, UK, with an international network of sales and service offices, develops, assembles, sells and maintains process and quality instruments for the tobacco and FMCG sectors.
+Cerulean develops, assembles, sells and maintains process and quality instruments for the tobacco and FMCG sectors.